Dynamics of a network of quadratic integrate-and-fire neurons with bimodal heterogeneity: Introduction

-The major breakthrough in the development of next-generation models was made by Ott and Antonsen~\cite{Ott2008}.
+The next-generation models are based on the general mathematical method originally developed by Ott and Antonsen~\cite{Ott2008}.
 Analyzing the microscopic model equations of globally coupled heterogeneous phase oscillators (Kuramoto model), they discovered an ansatz that allowed them to reduce these equations to a low-dimensional system that accurately describe the macroscopic dynamics in the infinite-size (thermodynamic) limit.
 Later, this approach was extended to heterogeneous neural networks composed of all-to-all pulse-coupled quadratic integrate-and-fire (QIF) neurons~\cite{Montbrio2015}, which are the normal form of class I neurons~\cite{izhi07}.
 The reduction procedure in Ref~\cite{Montbrio2015} was based on the Lorentzian ansatz (LA), which is different from but closely related to the Ott-Antonsen ansatz~\cite{Ott2008}.
 The advantage of the LA is that it directly leads to mean-field equations for biophysically relevant macroscopic quantities: the firing rate and the mean membrane potential.
 This approach has been further developed in recent publications to analyze the occurrence of synchronized macroscopic oscillations in networks of QIF neurons with a realistic synaptic coupling~\cite{Ratas2016}, in the presence of a delay in couplings~\cite{Pazo2016,Ratas2018,Devalle2017}, in the presence of noise~\cite{Ratas2019}, in the case of additional electrical coupling~\cite{Montbrio2020} and in the case of two interacting populations~\cite{Ratas2017,Segneri2020,Pyragas2021}.